Ayhancan Güven

-Born in 1998 in Istanbul, Ayhancan grown up with the racing background of his father.
-He's been on wheels since he was four years old.
-On the first steps with race simulations and go-kart, he enjoyed winning different racing categories.
-He is currently racing in the ADAC GT Masters.
-He is also a member of the sim racing team " VRS Coanda Simsport".
+Born in 1998 in Istanbul, Ayhancan Güven was introduced to racing at four years old by his father, beginning his career with kart racing and later sim racing as a member of the sim racing team Coanda Esports.
+The success in these different categories helped him move up to GT Racing and Endurance racing.

 Career

 Güven finished the 2018 season of the Porsche Carrera Cup France as champion.
-He repeated his champion title in the next season of the Porsche Carrera Cup France in 2019.
+He repeated as champion in the next season of the Porsche Carrera Cup France in 2019.
 Also in 2018 he won the FIA GT Nations Cup, representing his home country alongside Salih Yoluç.
 The event was the predecessor to the FIA Motorsport Games.

-He won the fourth round of the 2019 Porsche Supercup in Silverstone Circuit starting at the pole position.
+He won the fourth round of the 2019 Porsche Supercup in Silverstone Circuit starting from pole position.

 He was named the Junior 2020 Porsche Motorsport, and finished 2020 season as third with 113 points.

 For 2021 season of Porsche Supercup, he signed with BWT Lechner Racing.

-2022 - He competed with Christian Engelhart in Team Joos Sportwagentechnik in ADAC GT Masters and finished runner-up in the standing.
+In 2022, He competed with Christian Engelhart in Team Joos Sportwagentechnik in ADAC GT Masters and finished runner-up in the standings.

+For 2023, Güven moved up to the Deutsche Tourenwagen Masters, where he would record one podium finish at the Sachsenring.

+In 2024, Güven won the Bathurst 12 Hour endurance race alongside Matthew Campbell and Laurens Vanthoor for Manthey Racing, the team he also signed to drive for in the 2024 Deutsche Tourenwagen Masters.